Outline of Malaysia

 The following outline is provided as an overview of and topical guide to Malaysia:

 Malaysia is a sovereign country located on the Malay Peninsula and a northern portion of the Island of Borneo in Southeast Asia.
-Malaysia comprises thirteen states and three federal territories with a total land area of 329847 km2.
+It comprises 13 states and three federal territories with a total land area of 329847 km2.
 The capital of Malaysia is Kuala Lumpur, while Putrajaya is the seat of the federal government.

 The population stands at over 32 million.
 The country is separated into two regions—Peninsular Malaysia and Malaysian Borneo—by the South China Sea.
 Malaysia borders Thailand, Indonesia, Singapore, Brunei, the Philippines, and Vietnam.
 The country is located near the equator and experiences a tropical climate.

 Malaysia is headed by the Yang di-Pertuan Agong and politically led by a Prime Minister.
 The government is closely modeled after the Westminster parliamentary system.